Marianna-Weychan/homepage/README.md

 ## ⌨️ Short description

-My first self-created website presenting my person, my professional experience, passions, hobbies, interests and achievements so far.
+My first self-created website presenting briefly my person, professional experience, passions, hobbies, interests and previous achievements.
-The website will develop as I learn new technologies and conventions while learning towards Frontend Developer.
+I created it as part of learning at the YouCode programming school during the course: Frontend Developer from scratch.
 ##

 ## 👩‍💻Used Technoligies: